 A person’s lung cancer may or may not have one of the known mutations that drive small cell lung cancer.
 Known mutations in small cell lung cancer include TP53 and RB1.
 (Note that there are currently no approved treatments that target any of these small cell lung cancer mutations.)6

 There are a number of treatment options for small cell lung cancer.
 Which ones are used to treat a specific patient’s lung cancer will depend on the stage of the cancer and the patient’s overall health and preferences.

 - Those that have already been approved by the FDA

 - Those that are being studied in clinical trials

 Approved treatment options for small cell lung cancer include:

 - Radiation therapy

-In addition, several new types of treatment are being studied for small cell lung cancer, including immunotherapy.
+In addition, several new types of treatment are being studied for small cell lung cancer.
 These are available through clinical trials.

 Note that a patient’s age alone does not predict whether or not that patient will benefit from treatment and should not be the only factor when deciding what treatment is best.
 Other factors, such as how fit a patient is otherwise and what other medical problems exist, also need to be considered.4

 Read more about approved treatment options for small cell lung cancer by stage in the Treatment Options for Small Cell Lung Cancer by Stage section.